 Leviticus 18:6 None of you shall approach to any that is near of kin to him, to uncover their nakedness; I am the Lord.

-This leads to other theories, one is that Ham had sex with his father while he was drunk just like Lot’s daughters in Genesis 19:31-38.
-Alternatively, another interpretation of the nakedness of Noah was in reference to his wife, Ham’s mother, and Ham had sex with her.
+This leads to other theories; one is that Ham had sex with his father while he was drunk, just like Lot’s daughters in Genesis 19:31-38.
+Alternatively, another interpretation of the nakedness of Noah was about his wife, Ham’s mother, and Ham had sex with her.
 Leviticus 18:7-8 elaborates on this.

 Leviticus 18:7 The nakedness of thy father, or the nakedness of thy mother, shalt thou not uncover: she is thy mother; thou shalt not uncover her nakedness.
 8 The nakedness of thy father’s wife shalt thou not uncover: it is thy father’s nakedness.

-Earlier in Leviticus 18, God told the Israelites not to copy the customs of Egypt and Canaan, which involves committing incest against them.
+Earlier in Leviticus 18, God told the Israelites not to copy the customs of Egypt and Canaan, which involved committing incest against them.
 So it seems Egypt and Canaan (both descendants of Ham) made a practice of what Ham did.
-Genesis 9:24 says Noah woke up “and he knew what his son had done to him”, which suggests Ham did something specific to him.
+Genesis 9:24 says Noah woke up, “and he knew what his son had done to him,” which suggests Ham did something specific to him.
+If Ham raped his father, it also would have been a way of showing dominance and usurping authority over his family in the new post-flood world.
+Alternatively, sleeping with his mother violated his father’s “nakedness” as well in a less direct way.
 Could this be why he took the time to curse Canaan?
+Maybe Canaan was born from Noah’s wife?
 There are other cases of incestuous sex with a mother or father’s wife (stepmother), later in scripture.
-Jacob curses Reuben (his firstborn) for having sex with Bilhah his concubine (Gen 35: 21-22, Gen 49:1-4), and gives an inheritance to Joseph’s sons Ephraim and Manasseh (Gen 48:5-6).
-Absalom, David’s son from his third wife, slept with David’s concubines in order to usurp his father’s authority in 2 Samuel 16:21-22.
-If Ham raped his father it also would have been a way of showing dominance and usurping authority over his family in the new post-flood world.
-Alternatively, sleeping with his mother, violated his father’s “nakedness” as well in a less direct way.
-One extension of the scenario where Ham rap’s mother is that Canaan was actually born from Noah’s wife and so Noah cursed Canaan because he was an incest child.
-This would explain why Noah took the time to curse Canaan rather than the other sons of Ham.
-It’s also possible that Noah just chose him because he was the firstborn.
-We don’t know which son was his firstborn but if Canaan was first, then Noah’s reasoning doesn’t have to be so specific.
-Noah could have just gone for the firstborn because firstborns are more precious and had special birth rights.
-It also is possible that Canaan was the only son Ham had at the time this event occurred.
+Jacob curses Reuben (his firstborn) for having sex with Bilhah, his concubine (Gen 35:21-22, Gen 49:1-4), and gives an inheritance to Joseph’s sons Ephraim and Manasseh (Gen 48:5-6).
+Absalom, David’s son from his third wife, slept with David’s concubines to usurp his father’s authority in 2 Samuel 16:21-22.
+This would explain why Noah cursed Canaan specifically rather than the other sons of Ham.
+It’s also possible that Noah chose Canaan because he was the firstborn.
+We don’t know which son was his firstborn, but Noah’s reasoning wouldn’t have to be so specific if Canaan were Ham’s first and possibly only son at the time.
+Noah could have just gone for the firstborn because firstborns are more precious and have special birth rights.
+It is also possible that Canaan was Ham’s only son at the time of this event.

-The issue with the illicit sex theories is that it doesn’t explain why Noah’s other sons walked backward into the tent to cover their father and what that has to do with incest?
-Were they just covering their drunk father, after he was assaulted by Ham or perhaps both of their parents were being covered because they were both drunk when his mother was assaulted?
-Or maybe the “covering” means they are comforting their mother after being assaulted until their father sobers up and realizes what happened?
-This is an exploration designed to cause us to think more about what we read when reading the bible.
-Sometimes there is more to the story than what is written that is buried under layers of linguistics and culture.
-These are simply possibilities, in the end, it could simply be that he mocked his drunk father and Noah cursed Canaan because he couldn’t curse Ham and Canaan was the firstborn.
+The issue with the illicit sex theories is that it doesn’t explain why Noah’s other sons walked backward into the tent to cover their father, and what that has to do with incest.
+Were they just covering their drunk father after Ham assaulted him, or perhaps both of their parents were being covered because they were both intoxicated when his mother was assaulted?
+Or maybe they were both assaulted.
+Or possibly the “covering” means they are comforting their mother after being assaulted until their father sobers up and realizes what happened?
+This exploration is designed to prompt us to think more critically about what we read when reading the Bible.
+Sometimes, there is more to the story than what is written, which is buried under layers of linguistics and culture.
+These are possibilities; ultimately, it could simply be that he mocked his drunk father; Noah cursed Canaan because he couldn’t curse Ham, and Canaan was the firstborn.

 Resources: